supervisely-ecosystem/video-objects-stats-for-every-class/README.md

 ## Overview

-Counts number of objects (instances), their figures, and number of frames that have object of specific class.
+Counts the number of objects (instances), their figures, and the number of frames that have at least one object of a specific class.

 <img src="https://i.imgur.com/YjLBvMK.png"/>